zdwww/zdwww.github.io/_pages/cv.md

 Teaching Experience
 ======
-* Teaching Assistant, Intermediate Statistics, Goergen Institute for Data Science, University of Rochester, Jan.2020 - May.2020
+* Teaching Assistant of Intermediate Statistics, Goergen Institute for Data Science, UofR, Jan.2020 - May.2020
-* Teaching Assistant, Discrete Mathematics, Department of Mathematics, University of Rochester, Jan.2019 - May.2020
+* Teaching Assistant of Discrete Mathematics, Department of Mathematics, UofR, Jan.2019 - May.2020

 <!-- Work experience
 ======